 The short film Oblivion (เลือน), a collage of found footage woven into a magical realist allegory, is also included.
 Directed under the pseudonym Burindh the Golden Goby, it’s another of the fifty or more films that refer to the 1976 massacre.

-The Returning and Oblivion will both be shown as part of a programme titled The Party and the Guest at Buffalo Bridge and Don’t Be Selfish on 21st September, at CMU on 23rd September, and at Vongchavalitkul on 1st October.
-Wildtype runs until 3rd October.
+The Returning, Oblivion, and A Fire 9 Kilometers Away will all be shown as part of a programme titled The Party and the Guest.
+They will be screened at Buffalo Bridge and Don’t Be Selfish on 21st September, at CMU on 23rd September, at Vongchavalitkul on 1st October, at Berng Nang on 5th October, and at BUDC on 29th October.